ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 	} );
 ```

-Rebuild your project, refresh the browser and you should see that the the `AbbreviationEditing` and `AbbreviationUI` plugins were loaded.
+Rebuild your project, refresh the browser and you should see that the `AbbreviationEditing` and `AbbreviationUI` plugins were loaded.
 SCREENSHOT

 ## The model and the view layers